xorJane/hpc-intro-online/_episodes/15-modules.md

 {% include {{ site.snippets }}/modules/python-module-path.snip %}

-You'll notice a similarity to the output of the `which` command.
-In this case, there's only one difference: the different directory at the beginning.
-When we ran the `module load` command, it added a directory to the beginning of our `$PATH`.
-Let's examine what's there:
+When you run `echo $PATH` yourself, you should see the output of `which code` towards the beginning of the output you get.
+When we ran the `module load vscode` command, it added a directory to the beginning of our `$PATH`.

-{% include {{ site.snippets }}/modules/python-ls-dir-command.snip %}

-{% include {{ site.snippets }}/modules/python-ls-dir-output.snip %}

 Taking this to its conclusion, `module load` will add software to your `$PATH`.
 It "loads" software.
 A special note on this - depending on which version of the `module` program that is installed at your site, `module load` will also load required software dependencies.

-{% include {{ site.snippets }}/modules/software-dependencies.snip %}

 Note that this module loading process happens principally through the manipulation of environment variables like `$PATH`.
 There